joomla/Manual/migrations/52-53/new-features.md

 #### Media: a new folder for documents and other non image files
 Until now by default Joomla had only `/images` folder in Media manager for upload.
-Starting from 5.2 version Joomla have additional `/files` folder for non image files, for new installations.
+Starting from 5.3 version Joomla have additional `/files` folder for non image files, for new installations.

 Existing installations will not be affected.
-To add it to existing installation, have to:
+To add it to existing installation, need to:
 - Configure **Media** component and set **Path to Files Folder** option to `files`;
 - Configure **FileSystem - Local** plugin and add `files` to list of directories, additionally to existing `images`;